integritee-network/parachain/README.md

 ### Caveats
 * Don't forget to enable file upload if you perform drag and drop for the `genesisHead` and `validationCode`.
 If it is not enabled, Polkadot-js will interpret the path as a string and won't complain but the registration will fail.
-* Don't forget to add the argument `--chain integritee-rococo-local-dev.json` for the custom chain config.
+* Don't forget to add the argument `--chain integritee-rococo-local-dev` for the custom chain config.
 This argument is omitted in the [Cumulus Workshop](https://substrate.dev/cumulus-workshop/).
 * The relay chain and the collator need to be about equally recent.
 This might require frequent rebasing of this repository on the corresponding release branch.

 ## Benchmark